BitcoinDesign/Guide/guide/onboarding/backing-up-a-recovery-phrase.md

 Regardless of the type of scheme you decide to go with, it’s crucial to be explicit about how your product is handling key management.

+{% include tip/recommendation.html %}

-We consider that the optimal phase to hint the user to perform this backup is right after the wallet has received funds for the first time.
-This way, we can avoid overwhelming the user with an unnecessary task, as it just makes sense to backup a wallet that has funds on it.
+We recommend that the optimal phase to hint the user to perform the backup should be after the wallet has received funds for the first time.
+This way we avoid overwhelming the user with an unnecessary task, as it just makes sense to backup a wallet that has funds on it.

+{% include tip/close.html %}

 </div>